tgmjack/own-data-collecting-tf-categorizer/README.md

 a series of cnn's differeing in convolutedness are tried on the data , the best of these models is then reused for more intense training.
 I can get > 95% accuracy with this system.

-please ensure you have set your directories propperly (near the top of the code in main.py)
+just run main.py to try it, you can enter your own words to categorize at the topp of main.py. (its best to stick to concrete nouns, victory and love are hard to compare by images)